 Amy F. Peters

-Are you at risk of needing long-term care?
+Are you at risk of needing long-term care in California?

 You, like many other individuals, may try to live a healthy lifestyle.
 However, unexpected health issues could affect anyone, and try as you might, you could still face health concerns at some point in your life.
 This predicament could prove especially difficult to handle if the problems occur later in life, and you end up needing long-term care.
 Though you undoubtedly hope to get the care you need at whatever age you may need it, handling the expenses of long-term care as an elderly individual can cause issues.